Introduction

 #> 61 year flipper_length_mm

-function allows you to specify different
+The corrp function allows you to specify different

 correlation methods based on the types of variables being compared: